StarMade/StarMade/README.md

 Open source repository of StarMade Coders Pack.

-Version Map:
-No official versions yet

 StarMade: [http://star-made.org/](http://star-made.org/)
-SMCP: Currently we don't have one...:(
+SMCP: Currently we don't have one.
+Wanna host one for us?
+Contact us!

 Requirements
 -----------